-These visits are a part of the Service Learning Program at Swan which seeks to expose each of our students to activities which allow them to serve our world around them.
-The students are enriched through developing their understanding of people, their struggles, and the contribution that they have made to society.
+These visits are a part of the College Service Learning Program, which seeks to expose our students to activities that enable them to serve the world around them.
+The students are also enriched through developing their understanding of people, their struggles, and the contribution they have made to society.

-Below are reflections by some the students who attended the Regis visit with Mr Smith’s English class:
+Below are some comments from students who attended the excursion.